Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Titans' Kevin Byard takes the direct snap in punt formation and tosses to a wide open Dane Cruikshank for a 66-yard touchdown vs. the Texans.

 The Texans need better pass protection for Deshaun Watson, who was hit nine times and sacked four Sunday.
 Watson constantly faced pressure and didn't have time to throw, especially early.
-Julie'n Davenport, who started at right tackle after Seantrel Henderson was put on IR last week, said the offensive line "has to be better" starting next week when the Texans play host to the Giants. -- Sarah Barshop
+Julie'n Davenport, who started at right tackle after Seantrel Henderson was put on IR last week, said the offensive line "has to be better" starting next week when the Texans host the Giants. -- Sarah Barshop

 Miami Dolphins 20, New York Jets 12